Complexity Veiled by Simplicity

-The inspiration for the building of the South Course was born out of a desire to present the guests at Arcadia Bluffs with a golfing experience unlike that of any other golf destination in America.
+The inspiration for the South Course was born out of a desire to present the guests at Arcadia Bluffs with a golfing experience unlike that of any other golf destination in America.
 To present players with the opportunity to play a golf course that would stand as a testament to the challenges and emotions experienced only at a few select classic private courses from golf’s earliest days.
-Golf is a process; an experience of breaking down challenges to reveal the best solution.
 The objective for the South Course would be to design a golf course by strategically positioning a collection of elements, serene in their appearance, ultimately creating a veil of simplicity over the complexity of the challenges that await.
 It is this aspect of enduring classic design that both confounds and excites golfers, leaving them with an elevated anticipation to return.

-From commencement of shaping to final seeding, the South Course building process was completed in only 6 months as a result of minimal earthmoving and the sandy soil conditions.
 The South Course at Arcadia Bluffs is a tribute to a bygone era in golf course design that few golfers today have ever experienced.
-With a focus on strategy, and the thought provoking use of angles, the goal for this new course is to capture the simplistic nature of the courses from the early days of golf in America.
+With a focus on strategy, and the thought provoking use of angles, the goal is to capture the simplistic nature of the courses from the early days of golf in America.
 Therefore, we invite everyone to come and experience the challenges, the emotions and the beauty of the South Course – Complexity Veiled by Simplicity.

 - Director of Agronomy